katalinic/A3C/README.md

 # A3C
 TF A3C.

 The repository contains an implementation of A3C.
+The most recent refactoring still needs testing.

 The environments are placed into subprocesses with communication done via pipes, and embedded into the TensorFlow graph via [`tf.py_func()`][tf-pyfunc].
 The style of the rollouts (agent-environment interaction using [`tf.scan()`][tf-scan])